Paraphraser/IOTstackBackup/README.md

 ## <a name="restoreSide"> The restore side of things </a>

-There are three scripts which provide the inverse functionality of the backup scripts:
+The restore side of things provide the inverse functionality of the backup scripts and comprise the following scripts:

 * `iotstack_restore_general ` – restores everything present in the general backup
 * `iotstack_restore_influxdb ` – restores InfluxDB databases
+* `iotstack_restore_nextcloud ` – restores Nextcloud data and databases
-* `iotstack_restore` – a general restore which calls both of the above
+* `iotstack_restore` – a supervisory script which retrieves backup images from another host and then calls the above scripts.

 In general, `iotstack_restore` is the script you should call.